 - You may work with a succession attorney to complete the necessary tasks.

 For your own peace of mind and protection, it is a good idea to consult an attorney before taking on what could turn in to a complicated role.

 If a person dies without a will, anyone can apply to be the administrator of the estate, including the spouse, an heir, or even a creditor.
 The administrator will be required to take an oath and post a bond equal to 125 percent of the value of the estate to ensure that he or she acts in a responsible manner with the assets of the estate.
 While state law will determine who inherits what from the estate, the administrator will have duties similar to those of an executor for an estate with a will.

 If you are an heir to an estate and believe that the executor is not acting in the interest of the estate, you may take action to have him removed and to force repayment of any assets you believe he has stolen or squandered.
 The succession litigation attorneys at Scott | Vicknair Law can help you determine if the executor or administrator has broken the law and what can be done to hold him accountable.

 Our Experienced Succession Attorneys Can Help

-If you are an executor to a Louisiana estate—or need to challenge an executor or administrator—contact our New Orleans succession team to find out how we can help you.
+If you are an executor to a Louisiana estate—or need to challenge an executor or administrator—contact our Louisiana succession team to find out how we can help you.
 Successions are all we do, and we have seen it all.
-Do not hesitate to contact us with questions!
+Do not hesitate to schedule a consultation!